 The utility of environmental DNA, or eDNA, is nothing new, but its results are still surprising researchers around the world.
-Environmental DNA allows researchers to analyze how organisms interact with the environment, both in what they put out and, based on those releases, how the environment impacts them.
+Environmental DNA allows researchers to analyze how organisms interact with the environment, both in what they put out and, based on those releases, and how the environment impacts them.
 The USGS describes eDNA as “Nuclear or mitochondrial DNA that is released from an organism into the environment.
 Sources of eDNA include secreted feces, mucous, and gametes; shed skin and hair; and carcasses.
 Environmental DNA can be detected in cellular or extracellular (dissolved DNA) form.”

 While all DNA is structurally the same across species, unique sequences enable broad or specific identification.
 Differing organizations of base pairs, particularly repeating patterns, help identify species, populations, and even individuals within those groups.
 Environmental DNA is one method in which researchers can observe and identify species though there are limitations to relying entirely on eDNA for ecosystem monitoring.
 Environmental DNA can be diluted and distributed due to various hydrological processes, lasting anywhere from 7 to 21 days.
 Environmental DNA can also be degraded by “UVB radiation, acidity, heat, and endo- and exonucleases,” according to the USGS.